 We are more familiar with the silhouette of a slightly-opened tulip, not the fully-blown bloom of a mature flower.
 In the wild, tulips close their petals at night.
 This isn’t due to consciousness of circadian rhythm.
 Instead, it’s a result of different rates of growth in parts of the petals.

 In the morning, the cells on the inside of the petal grow quickly, forcing the flower open.
 After things begin to cool down, the outer petal cells grow quicker, forcing the flower closed.
-Each of the 75 tulip species exhibit this behavior to some degree.
+Each of the 75 tulip species exhibits this behavior to some degree.

 Scientific Name: Crocus spp.